Ezaldeen99/material_dialogs/README.md

 <a name="stateCallbacks"></a>
 ### Dialog State Listeners
-There are three callback events and listeners for Dialog.
+There are two callback events for Dialog.

 Following are interfaces for implementations:
 - `btn1Press` - Listens for dialog first button click event.